 To save yourself some time and money, start by looking for surgeons in your area.
 Read all their credentials and testimonials, take a note of the years of experience each one has, and what specific types of problems they have treated.
 Once you have compiled a list of 4-6 names with their addresses, phone numbers and any additional information that would aid in the decision-making process, it is time to make some phone calls.

 Ask specific questions you have written and write down the answers given by the receptionist or the coordinator.
 After you call all plastic surgeons on your list, narrow your choices down to three or four and schedule at least two appointments.
-Get a feel for the professionals with whom you speak and select the one who clearly presents you with facts that are relevant to your needs, has the patience to answer all your questions, and is willing to address all of your concerns.
+Get a feel for the professionals with whom you speak and select the one who clearly presents you with facts that are relevant to your needs, has the patience to answer all your questions, and is willing to address all of your concerns regarding rhinoplasty risks.
 It is extremely important to develop a trusting professional patient-doctor relationship right from the start, so you feel comfortable with your decision and know that you did everything within your power to ensure a successful surgical outcome.